MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 ## What kinds of contributions help the community?

 There are lots of different ways to help the quantum programming community through your contributions.
-This guide focuses on three ways that are especially relevant to Azure Quantum and the Quantum Development Kit.
+This guide focuses on three ways that are especially relevant to Azure Quantum.
 All of these ways are critical to building a quantum community that empowers people.
-That said, this is definitely not an exhaustive list — we encourage you to explore other ways to help the community build on the promise of quantum programming!
+That said, this is definitely not an exhaustive list — you are encouraged to explore other ways to help the community build on the promise of quantum programming!

-- **Reporting bugs.** The first step in fixing bugs and other kinds of problems is to identify them.
-If you've found a bug in the documentation or in the QDK, letting us know helps us fix it and make a better set of tools for the quantum programming community.
+- **[Reporting bugs](xref:microsoft.quantum.contributing-qdk.overview.reporting)** - The first step in fixing bugs and other kinds of problems is to identify them.
+If you've found a bug in Azure Quantum, reporting it helps make a better set of tools for the quantum programming community.
-- **Improving documentation.** Any documentation set can always be better, can cover more details, and be made more accessible.
+- **[Improving documentation](xref:microsoft.quantum.contributing-qdk.overview.docs)** - Any documentation set can always be better, can cover more details, and be made more accessible.
-- **Contributing code.** Of course, one of the most direct ways to contribute is by adding new code to the Quantum Development Kit.
+- **[Contributing code](xref:microsoft.quantum.contributing-qdk.overview.code)** - Of course, one of the most direct ways to contribute is by adding new code to the Quantum Development Kit.

-These different kinds of contributions are all immensely valuable, and are greatly appreciated.
-In the rest of the guide, we'll offer advice on how to make each kind of contribution.

 ## Where do contributions go?